Dragon Age 4: Everything we know about Bioware’s next big RPG

 Dragon Age 4 release date

 It’s a long way off, that much is for certain.
-Bioware’s primary focus in the foreseeable future is Anthem, which isn’t due to release until early 2019.
+Bioware’s primary focus in the foreseeable future is Anthem, which isn’t due to release until February 2019.
 After taking post-launch support and updates into consideration, Dragon Age 4 might not surface until 2020 or even later.

 Dragon Age 4 wishlist – Things we’d love to see